maxrossi91/pfp-cst/README.md

 # References

-[1] Christina Boucher, Ondřej Cvacho, Travis Gagie, Jan Holub, Giovanni Manzini, Gonzalo Navarro, and Massimiliano Rossi . *"PFP Data Structures"*, CoRR abs/xxxx.xxxxx (2020).
+[1] Christina Boucher, Ondřej Cvacho, Travis Gagie, Jan Holub, Giovanni Manzini, Gonzalo Navarro, and Massimiliano Rossi . *"PFP Compressed Suffix Tree"*, In Proc. of the SIAM Symposium onAlgorithm Engineering and Experiments (ALENEX21), pp. 60-72.
+(2021).

 [2] Christina Boucher, Travis Gagie, Alan Kuhnle and Giovanni Manzini, *"Prefix-Free Parsing for Building Big BWTs"*, In Proc. of the 18th International Workshop on Algorithms in Bioinformatics (WABI 2018).